 Students will be provided an industrial perspective and an understanding of product development at the same time as they are trained in the biotechnology techniques required for such development.

 The Professional Science Master’s (PSM) track in Biotechnology consists of 42 credit hours of graduate courses offered by the College of Medicine, including 15 credit hours of required courses, graduate seminars, 9 credit hours of restricted electives, 12 credit hours of professional content courses, and 6 credit hours of internship.
-Additionally, students will have the option of obtaining a Graduate Certificate in Technology Ventures through the completion of their professional courses.

 Students must pass an oral comprehensive examination to test understanding of basic concepts in this field no later than the end of the summer of the first year in the program.